usebedrock/bedrock/README.md

 <img src="https://img.shields.io/github/release/mono-company/bedrock.svg">

+Bedrock is a powerful tool that lets you prototype complex web applications and document design systems.

-Bedrock is a static site generator to easily make HTML prototypes.
-For more information, please check out [the Bedrock website](http://bedrock.mono.company/).
+For the full documentation, please check out [the Bedrock website](https://bedrockapp.org/).

 ## Basic installation & first run

-* First, make sure you have Node 6.3.1 installed.
+* First, make sure you have Node 8.3 or ater installed.
 You can find the latest version of Node at [Nodejs.org](https://nodejs.org/en/).
 * You need to have `gulp` installed globally to use Bedrock. `npm install -g gulp`.
 * Install the project's dependencies:
   * `npm install`